 The purpose of Jidoka is to prevent problems on one station of a production line from building inventory and also to create urgency to find permanent solutions.
 Jidoka is the practice of stopping an integrated assembly or production line when any workstation encounters problems.
-Such stoppages create a crises atmosphere that encourages immediate and permanent solutions.
-Jidoka means “automation with human touch”.
+Such stoppages create a crisis atmosphere that encourages immediate and permanent solutions.
+Jidoka means “automation with a human touch”.
 It implements a supervisory function in a production line and stops the process as soon as a defect is encountered.
-The process does not start until root cause of the defect has been eliminated.
+The process does not start until the root cause of the defect has been eliminated.
 Using Jidoka in a production process is a good example of using Lean techniques to eliminate waste.

-Lean Techniques #7 Takt-time
+Lean Techniques #7 Takt time

-The purpose of Takt-time is to balance the output of sequential production processes and prevent inventory buildups and shortages.
+The purpose of Takt time is to balance the output of sequential production processes and prevent inventory buildups and shortages.
 It is the average time required between output units at a particular process coordinated with final customer requirements.
-Takt-time is one of the Lean techniques in the Lean Toolbox.
+Takt time is one of the Lean techniques in the Lean Toolbox.
 It is the frequency at which a product or service must be completed in order to meet customer needs.
-The formula for Takt-time is: TAKT Time = Available Time / Required Output
+The formula for Takt time is: TAKT Time = Available Time / Required Output

 Lean techniques #8 Heijunka

 Heijunka is the last of the Lean techniques that we will be discussing in this article.
 Heijunka is the leveling of production by both volume and product mix.
 This system does not build products according to the actual flow of customer orders.
 Heijunka takes the total volume of orders in a period and levels them out so the same amount and mix are being made each day.
 It means Production leveling/smoothing.
-It is a technique to reduce waste which occurs due to fluctuating customer demand.
+It is a technique to reduce waste that occurs due to fluctuating customer demand.